heiswayi/heiswayi.nrird.com/about.md

 ![Heiswayi Nrird](https://ik.imagekit.io/nrirddotcom/HN/hn_D6guerPbf.jpg?tr=h-200)

-Hi!
 I'm Heiswayi Nrird.
 Call me `Wayi`.
 I'm a software geek by day, and a gamer by night.
-Currently working as a **software engineer** at [Keysight Technologies](https://keysight.com).
-This blog is my Internet home. **I write occasionally.** A place I share my thoughts and experiences.
-Sometimes, it's all about _coding_ and _web stuffs_.
+Currently working as a **Software Engineer** at [Keysight Technologies](https://keysight.com).
+This blog is like my Internet home. **I write occasionally here.** It's a place I share my thoughts and experiences.
+Sometimes, it's all about _coding_ and _tech stuffs_.
 Other times, it's just a repository for random musings. ツ

 - [LinkedIn](https://www.linkedin.com/in/heiswayi) - my career journey profile
 - [GitHub](https://github.com/heiswayi) - my code repo